git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 Press _Send_ to enter.
 Press multiple times to select the Send channels 1 to 8.
 Use in combination with the **Track select** buttons to select the respective Send channel 1-8.

 * **8 knobs** - Change the volume of send of that channel.
 Hold **Shift** for fine adjustments.

+### Layer / Drum Pad Edit Modes

+Layers and drum pads can be edited (Volume, Pan, Sends, Mute, Solo).
+Press Select on the already selected track containing the instrument with the layers/drum pads on the top level to enter.
+Use Mode buttons to select the different layer modes.
+Long press any of the Select buttons to leave layers mode.

 ### Master edit mode (Nt)